| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 more cars and was trying to run down another when I tried a little to hard and got

+the RR into the marbles at the top.
 The rear started coming around and I tried to save it but I ended up

 losing it and went over the banking backward out into the grass.
 I like tracks